 For those of you who fit well into made-to-measure, it is a great way to get substantial value for your money.
 We would recommend getting at least one suit that from either of the following categories to see how much comfort hand finishing adds to your suit, but you may find MTM is the way to go for you.

 Recommendation: This fit works for many men, and we recommend it for the budget-conscious individual and those who are a close match to the fit samples of the company.
-Here at Chalk Mark, we have many entry-level suit options in this type of construction.
+Here at Smith Bespoke, we have many entry-level suit options in this type of construction.
 As you read on, though, you will see the benefits behind spending a little more money up front to get an entirely custom fit.
 You might find that the benefits of hand-sewn seams may be worth it to you.

 Semi-Bespoke is NOT a Full Bespoke fitting process (we will delve into those details shortly) but yields a similar garment in many aspects.
 This build is for the somewhat budget-conscious client who wants more from the fit, fabric, and construction of their new clothing.
 A Semi-Bespoke suit is constructed by machine and finished by hand, meaning the following items are finished via hand-stitching: